 Community Colleges and Technical Schools.
-Operating under the jurisdiction of the Board of Regents, several Colleges of Applied Technology are also located nearby in both Crossville and Livingston.
-Additionally, there are a significant number on courses available at satellite campuses of the Board of Regent's Community College System including the Cookeville Center of Nashville State Community College.
-The Cookeville Center's two year college degree program offers courses in technologies that are used by highly sophisticated businesses allowing students to be trained for well-paying jobs and careers.
+Operating under the jurisdiction of the Tennessee Board of Regents, a Colleges of Applied Technology is located nearby in Hartsville.
+Additionally, the Board of Regent's Community College System operates Volunteer State Community College in nearby Gallatin.
+Volunteer State offers a two year college degree program in technologies that are used by highly sophisticated businesses allowing students to be trained for well-paying jobs and careers.
+Macon County High School participates with Volunteer State in a dual enrollment program.